 The first task of the day is to get gas and then do a tour of the town.
 First a photo of the water tower.

-I sort of collect photo of my bike with county courthouses and this one is pretty awesome.
+I sort of collect photos of my bike with county courthouses and this one is pretty awesome.

-The visitor/welcome center is know for its 60-foot statue of the Jolly Green Giant so another photo opportunity presented itself.
+The visitor/welcome center is known for its 60-foot statue of the Jolly Green Giant so another photo opportunity presented itself.

-Across from that are some EV charging stations by, alas, on is out of order.
+Across from that are some EV charging stations but, alas, one is out of order.
 Luckily I don’t need one today.

 I would ride 5-20 miles on one road, turn left and do 5-20 miles on another road, repeat, repeat, repeat, doing a sort of zig-zag heading me basically southeast.
 This took me past miles and miles of corn fields that look plowed but maybe not yet planted.
 Here are some random shots from along the way.

-The rest of the ride was more of the same until I came in to Davenport.
-Friday afternoon traffic, which really wasn’t that bad, but the software directed me through so depressed areas of town before it had me cross the Mississippi River on a cool bridge and dropped me into Rock Island, IL.
+The rest of the ride was more of the same until I came into Davenport.
+It was Friday afternoon traffic, which really wasn’t that bad, but the software directed me through some depressed areas of town before it had me cross the Mississippi River on a cool bridge and dropped me into Rock Island, IL.
 I ended up going north through the city on 5th Avenue, a long ride, before I finally got out of town and found the campground.

-This is the Illiniwek Forest Reserve and it’s really.
+This is the Illiniwek Forest Reserve and it’s really nice.
 It’s a mix of primitive (no water/electricity) tent sites and regular RV site and the tent sites are right on the river.
 It was $21 for the tent site and I a literally right on the river.

 They have wi-fi here that is slow but it works so I’m hoping to get this posted today if my photos ever make their way from my phone to the cloud and down to the iPad I’m writing on.

-Next up and to get dinner started but there is no rush because the late lunch,
+Next up is to get dinner started but there is no rush because the late lunch,

 Today’s ride was 345 miles.